sstorie/presentation-0-60-with-angular2-and-visual-studio/README.md

 That will get you to step 4 of the code and you can experiment from there.

+##### CAUTION now that Angular 2 RC1 is not the latest release

+Unfortunately I was alerted to an issue with the package.json where some of the angular modules used `^` in their version string, but others did not.
+Now that RC2 is released you will end up with mixed versions when running `npm install`.
+This will cause problems, so if you grab an earlier step in the code you should update `package.json` to ensure the RC1 version is installed.
+Sorry for the issue, but this has been fixed in the master branch of the code.

 ## Related blog posts & resources

 I also wrote up a couple of blog posts that go into some more detail about my experiences using Visual Studio for API and Angular 2 development.
 Here are the links to those: